NicSchuler/fullbody-sCT/README.md

 This repo is a collection of sub-projects that require separate environments.
 Go into the respective folder to find instructions on usage of the respective sub-project.

-Todo
-1. MHA to DICOM or Nifti (perhaps CT_MR_preprocessing.py could be ingnored)
-    - MHA to DICOM:
-    - MHA to Nifti: Flavian via MHA_NIFTI_preprocessing.py
-2. DICOM files into the folderstructure needed for the script (reprocessing-readme) or anotherway to bring it in CT_MR_preprocessing.py or resampling.py (if directly MHA to Nifti)
-3. In CT_MR_preprocessing.py Masks are constructed, I think we actually don't need that, we should be able to disable it
-4. Check if it can run (maybe we also need to create an excel file that correctly specifies the train/test split)

 ![Fullbody-sCT Workflow](images/Overview.jpg)

 USZ Fullbody SCT data is stored in `/local/scratch/datasets/FullbodySCT/USZ_Data` as dcm = DICOM.